USDA-ARS-GBRU/GuideMaker/README.md

-#GuideMaker
-## GuideMaker: Globally design guide RNAs for any CRISPR-Cas system in any small genome
+# GuideMaker: Globally design guide RNAs for any CRISPR-Cas system in any small genome

 ## Authors

+* Ravin Poudel, PhD, Department of Microbiology and Cell Science, University of Florida
 * Lidimarie Trujillo, Department of Microbiology and Cell Science, University of Florida
-* Ravin Poudel, PhD, Department of Microbiology and Cell Science, University of Florida
 * Christopher Reisch, PhD, Department of Microbiology and Cell Science, University of Florida
 * Adam R. Rivers, PhD , US Department of Agriculture, Agricultural Research Service

-## Introduction